-8 Great Ideas for Children’s Church Room Design
+8 Great Children’s Church Room Ideas

 This first idea is free!
 Grab a couple of volunteers and take an hour or two to declutter your children’s ministry space.
 In kidmin, it’s easy to acquire a lot of supplies, materials and toys, especially if your church has been around for a while.

 Think about it: When’s the last time someone took the time to sort through old art supplies, curriculum, toys and books?
 Get rid of anything dingy, old and broken as you sort.
 Be ruthless in tossing out everything that doesn’t meet a high (but reasonable) standard.
-Kids deserve thought and care when it comes to the quality of their children’s church room design!
+Kids deserve thought and care when it comes to the quality of children’s church room ideas!